wchen02/normalizer/README.md

 `npm run start-prod`

 ## Clean up
-You may run the following to clean up downloaded files:
+You may run the following to clean up downloaded files and normalized data files.

 `npm run clean`